-Celtics Odds: Boston Looks To Win Eighth Straight Game In Meeting Vs. Kings
+NBA Odds: Celtics Look To Win Eighth Consecutive Game In Meeting Vs. Kings

-The Boston Celtics will be looking to close the gap on the Eastern Conference-leading Cleveland Cavaliers with an eighth straight victory Wednesday night when they open a four-game western road trip against the faltering Sacramento Kings.
+The Boston Celtics look to close the gap on the Eastern Conference-leading Cleveland Cavaliers with an eighth straight victory Wednesday night when they open a four-game western road trip against the faltering Sacramento Kings.

 Boston hits the road after sweeping a four-game homestand to extend its current straight-up win streak to seven games ahead of Wednesday night’s Celtics vs. Kings betting matchup at Golden 1 Center.